-If you have an old duvet that you need to get rid of, there are lots of ways that you can do that in an environmentally friendly way rather than just putting it into the dustbin.
+Do you have an old duvet or pillows, or for that matter matress protectors or matress toppers that you need to get rid of?
+There are lots of ways that you can do that in an environmentally friendly way rather than just putting it into the dustbin.

-Let's face it, a duvet will nearly fill up your wheelie bin, and you won't have room for anything else!
+Let's face it, a duvet or a couple of pillows will nearly fill up your wheelie bin, and you won't have room for anything else!

-If it is new or very lightly used you could give it to friends or family, sell it, offer it on a site such as Freecycle or Shpock.
+If any of your items are new or very lightly used you could give it to friends or family, sell it, offer it on a site such as Freecycle or Shpock.

 I have never tried this but I have heard said that the feathers from a feather duvet can be composted.
-I do however suggest that you don't empty out your old duvet on a windy day!
+I do however suggest that you don't empty out your old duvet into your compost bin on a windy day!

-If it is not in very good condition there are options for disposing of it in a more environmentally friendly way.
+If your old duvet is not in very good condition there are options for disposing of it in a more environmentally friendly way.

 Many local council's kerbside collections will accept textiles for recycling.
 You need to check what is allowed where you are.
 For example, in my area there is a maximum of two bags per fortnight which will be collected.